brisic03/thesis-vlm-evaluation/README.md

 To check if the model failed more on visually crowded videos, I used the SAM output to compare the average no of detected regions in correct and incorrect examples.

-The result showed that failed examples had an average of 33.57 SAM regions while correct examples had 34.39.
+The result for TinyLLaVA showed that failed examples had an average of 33.57 SAM regions while correct examples had 34.39.

 The average of small regions was also very similar.
 20.68 for failed examples and 20.86 for correct ones.